deminearchiver/material-solid/README.md

 > [!NOTE]
 > ### Project status
-> The project is in its early stages of development, that's why it is not yet published on NPM.
+> The project is in its early stages of development.
-> Although I consider many components to be feature-complete, I'm planning on adding a lot of global features which will most certainly break most of the components.
+> Although some components are considered to be feature-complete, I'm planning on adding a lot of global features which will most certainly break most of the components.
 >
-> So, use this library at your own risk!
+> Use this library at your own risk!

 ---